TristenR/geeksForGeeks/README.md

 - Certain problems were listen under different sections in the website such as "recursion" or "hashmap".
-The solutions are all done using whatever data structure or algorithms they had in mind to solve the problem.
+The solutions are all done using whatever data structure or algorithm they had in mind to solve the problem.

 - For some solutions I have included before and after thoughts